tencent cloud

 Note:

-To enable or disable the auto-pause feature, proceed based on the actual view mode.
+To enable or disable the auto-pause feature, you may perform the corresponding actions based on the actual view mode.

 Tab view